Gleyber Torres Player Props: Yankees vs. Cardinals

 Gleyber Torres At The Plate

-- Torres has picked up a hit in 68.4% of his 79 games this season, with at least two hits in 22.8% of them.
+- Torres has reached base via a hit in 56 games this season (of 81 played), and had multiple hits in 18 of those games.

-- In 19 games this season (24.1%), Torres has picked up an RBI, and in 11 of those games (13.9%) he had two or more.
+- Torres has had an RBI in 20 games this year (24.7%), including 12 multi-RBI outings (14.8%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 36 games this season, with multiple runs seven times.
+- He has scored in 36 games this season (44.4%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.